k2view-academy/K2View-Academy/articles/TDM/tdm_gui/10_environment_roles_tab.md

 - Attach testers to the TDM Environment role.
 The connection of a tester to a testing environment is established by connecting the tester to the environment's role.

-- An environment's role can be attached to a selected list of testers or to all TDM users.
+- A TDM Environment's role can be attached to selected testers or to all TDM users.

 Note that although an environment's role without testers is not usable, the **Testers** setting is optional and enables creating roles and then adding them to testers at a later stage.